|

 performance group that ultimately evolved.
 Helen was

 born Sept.
-12, 1928 in Anaheim.
-When she was very
+12, 1928 in Anaheim, where they lived

 young, she was pictured in Swiss costume with Papa,